lblod/manage-submission-form-tooling/README.md

 ### Export configuration to the apps

-Generate the output file using the `build-forms.sh` script and paste the output to the apps using it (`app-digitaal-loket`, `app-meldingsplichtige-api`, `app-toezicht-abb`) in the `config/semanticForms/` folder.
+Generate the project specific files using the `npm run buildForms` script and paste the output in the app's root folder.

 If you create a new configuration file, a few things need to be done :
 1. The `ACTIVE_FORM_FILE` environment variable of the [enrich-submission-service](https://github.com/lblod/enrich-submission-service#add-the-service-to-a-stack) needs to be updated to the new file name
 2. Add migrations to the app defining the configuration file as a resource in the database ([migration](https://github.com/lblod/app-digitaal-loket/blob/ed761a8731ffe8fd51226582f0e6223d460e7f50/config/migrations/20200407100352-automatisch-melding/20200904103600-fix-add-the-forms-file-as-a-file-resource.sparql))
   - Best to add the migration on all instances of the apps using it.
-  - Bear in mind: [app-digitaal-loket](https://github.com/lblod/app-digitaal-loket), [app-toezicht-abb](https://github.com/lblod/app-toezicht-abb), [app-meldingsplichtige-api](https://github.com/lblod/app-meldingsplichtige-api) are currently using it.
+  - Bear in mind: [app-digitaal-loket](https://github.com/lblod/app-digitaal-loket), [app-toezicht-abb](https://github.com/lblod/app-toezicht-abb), [app-meldingsplichtige-api](https://github.com/lblod/app-meldingsplichtige-api) and [app-public-decisions-database](https://github.com/lblod/app-public-decisions-database) are currently using it.